 One of the funnier things Jack saw at Cabanatuan was during the rainy season.
 The POWs used a slit trench as a latrine.
 A POW was coming down the slope toward the trench and could not stop.
 He put out his arms to stop and knocked two other POWs into the trench with him.
 When they climbed out, they helped the man out of the trench and than threw him back into it.

-Jack also heard a Japanese raid on a barrio not to far from the camp.
+Jack also heard a Japanese raid on a barrio not too far from the camp.
 The POWs heard gunfire during the night.
 Later, when they were on a detail passing through the barrio, they saw heads stuck on poles.
 The Filipinos were killed for aiding guerrillas.

 The Japanese must have determined that Jack was too ill to be transported to Japan, because Jack was still a POW at Cabanatuan on January 30, 1945, when U. S. Rangers liberated the POWs from the Japanese.
 He recalled that he and other POWs were sitting inside their barracks talking when a shot rang out at about 7:30 P.M.
 A second shot was heard, and than all hell broke out.

 Jack and the other men hit the floor covering their heads.
 How long he covered his head he did not know.
-When he heard a voice shouting "Head for the main gate!" he did what he was told.
+When he heard a voice shouting "Head for the main gate!," he did what he was told.
 There was some confusion while doing this since there was a main gate and a front gate.
 When Jack arrived at the correct gate, he saw a sergeant, with the Rangers, slit the throats of eleven Japanese guards who had surrendered.

 After he was liberated, Jack was promoted to corporal and told his story of life as a

-Jack and Charlie Quinn were asked to tour with John Wayne and Anthony Quinn on a promotional tour for the movie , 'Back to Bataan."
-Jack declined but Charlie went on the tour.
+Jack and Charlie Quinn were asked to tour with John Wayne and Anthony Quinn on a promotional tour for the movie , Back to Bataan.
+Jack declined to take part in the tour, but Charlie went on the tour.